eyolfson/django-gitolite/README.md

 ### Running as another user

 This configuration requires `sudo` and the current user to be in the same group as the gitolite user's default group.
+Be sure to set `GITOLITE_USER` properly in your `settings.py` file.

 As the gitolite user, open `~/.gitolite.rc` and add `UMASK =>  0027,`.
 This is required to be able to read `gl-creator` and `gl-forked-from` files in the